davidfowl/eStoreLite/notes/Presentation run sheet.md

 5 mins

 - Optimize HttpClient that calls the API
-- Change to not buffer whole JSON response, use `GetAsJsonAsync<T>` helpers instead
+- Change to not buffer whole JSON response, use `GetFromJsonAsync<T>` helpers instead
   - Use memory/allocation profiles to see memory use before & after changes
 - Add image forwarder using MapForwarder from YARP